How to draw a portrait.

 How to draw a portrait in six easy steps.

 The Grid method is another easy way to reproduce, scale down or enlarge a picture.
-The grid method basically means using a grid to divide your picture into segments by applying a grid over the top of the image prior to drawing it.
-This method can be applied to any type of picture and has proved very popular for scaling and enlarging photos, magazine pictures and any over photo media.
-Examples of using the grid method can even be seen in children's comics and books and is a great way to start out and begin to get the idea of scale, proportion, line and shape.
+The grid method basically means using a grid to divide your picture into segments.
+This is done by applying a grid over the top of the image prior to drawing it.
+This method can be applied to any type of picture and has proved very popular for many artists for scaling and enlarging photos, magazine pictures and any over photo media.
+Examples of using the grid method can even be seen in children's comics and books and referances have been made to its use dating back hundreds of years.
+With that said the grid method's a great way to start out and begin to get the idea of scale, proportion, line and shape.

 As you can see in the pictures above the only part of the picture I want to copy is the face and shoulders to just below the hairline.
 Using MS paint or whatever photo editing suite you have you can crop the picture accordingly as shown.
 If the picture you want to copy is in a magazine or book then you can either scan the image into your editing suite or if you just want to draw the image but not keep the picture then you can draw your grid straight onto the picture.
 See Below: